Page navigation breaks or makes the user experience on content-heavy websites.

 Can I create pagination without JavaScript?

-How do I center pagination on a page?
+How do I add icons to pagination buttons?

 Conclusion